 - IBJ established a 24-hour legal aid hotline for accused, allowing IBJ to provide the fastest possible legal representation to detainees in receiving about 50 calls per month.

-Four critical areas have been identified to help create a functioning legal aid system:
+Five critical areas have been identified to help create a functioning legal aid system:

 - Increase the number of Defender Resource Centers to cover all 25 provinces.